 Barclay Meade is part of the Gattaca Group.
 For Barclay Meade’s Modern Slavery statement, please refer to the Gattaca Group statement below.

-for the financial year 1 Aug 2017 – 31 Jul 2018
+for the financial year 1 August 2021 – 31 July 2022

-This statement is made on behalf of all companies and brands within the Gattaca Group, pursuant to section 54(1) of the Modern Slavery Act 2015, and constitutes our Group’s slavery and human trafficking statement for the financial year ended 31 July 2018.
+This statement is made on behalf of all companies and brands within the Gattaca Group which includes Gattaca plc, Matchtech Group (UK) Ltd, Networkers International (UK) Ltd, Resourcing Solutions Ltd, Barclay Meade Ltd, Alderwood Education Ltd, Gattaca Projects Ltd, Cappo International Ltd, Gattaca Solutions Ltd, Networkers Inc, Networkers International (Canada) Inc, Gattaca Information Technology Services SLU, Gattaca GmbH, Gattaca BV, Gattaca Services South Africa Proprietary Ltd, Cappo Inc, Connectus Technology Ltd, Comms Resources Ltd, Networkers International South Africa Pty Ltd pursuant to section 54(1) of the Modern Slavery Act 2015, and constitutes our Group’s slavery and human trafficking statement for the financial year ended 31 July 2022.

-This statement was approved by the Board of Directors on 29 January 2019.
+This statement was approved by the Board of Directors on 6 December 2022.

-These ways of working directly relate to the responsibility we take in our part to combat slavery and human trafficking issues.
+These ways of working directly relate to the responsibility we take in our part to combat modern slavery and human trafficking issues.

 Gattaca plc (Gattaca) is an international recruitment business providing outsourced staffing solutions and recruitment services to those operating in the engineering and technology markets.

-Over 750 people work for Gattaca across an international network of offices spanning four continents.
+Over 500 people work for Gattaca across an international network of offices spanning three continents.

-- Matchtech; the UK’s number one engineering recruitment specialist;
+- Matchtech; a leading engineering recruitment specialist;

 - Networkers; a leading technology recruitment specialist;